apache/kyuubi/docs/configurations.md

 Name|Default|Description
 ---|---|---
 spark.kyuubi.ha.enabled|false|Whether KyuubiServer supports dynamic service discovery for its clients.
 To support this, each instance of KyuubiServer currently uses ZooKeeper to register itself, when it is brought up.
-JDBC/ODBC clients should use the ZooKeeper ensemble: spark.kyuubi.ha.zk.quorum in their connection string. spark.kyuubi.ha.zk.quorum|none|Comma separated list of ZooKeeper servers to talk to, when KyuubiServer supports service discovery via Zookeeper. spark.kyuubi.ha.zk.namespace|kyuubiserver|The parent node in ZooKeeper used by KyuubiServer when supporting dynamic service discovery. spark.kyuubi.ha.zk.client.port|2181|The port of ZooKeeper servers to talk to.
+JDBC/ODBC clients should use the ZooKeeper ensemble: spark.kyuubi.ha.zk.quorum in their connection string. spark.kyuubi.ha.mode|load-balance|High availability mode, one is load-balance which is used by default, another is failover as master-slave mode. spark.kyuubi.ha.zk.quorum|none|Comma separated list of ZooKeeper servers to talk to, when KyuubiServer supports service discovery via Zookeeper. spark.kyuubi.ha.zk.namespace|kyuubiserver|The parent node in ZooKeeper used by KyuubiServer when supporting dynamic service discovery. spark.kyuubi.ha.zk.client.port|2181|The port of ZooKeeper servers to talk to.
 If the list of Zookeeper servers specified in spark.kyuubi.zookeeper.quorum does not contain port numbers, this value is used.